 Starting in March 2020, Indiana school buildings were closed to traditional face to face instruction and remote learning was implemented throughout the state due to the worldwide COVID-19 pandemic.
-Eventually the governor of Indiana would close school buildings for the remainder of the school year, June 30, 2020.
+Eventually the Governor of Indiana would close school buildings for the remainder of the school year, which was defined as June 30, 2020.
 As a response to this extensive closure the Indiana Department of Education required all traditional public, public charters, and private schools to submit a Continuous Learning Plan (CLP) that covered the following areas: